Yasuhiko Asahina: Career

 Asahina retired from the University of Tokyo in 1941.
 In 1954, he founded the Japanese Society for History of Pharmacy (Nihon Yakushi Gakkai, 日本薬史学会).
-Asahina continued his research activity at his private laboratory until his death in 1975.
+Asahina continued his research at his private laboratory until he died in 1975.
+He distributed the exsiccata series Lichenes Japoniae exsiccati.

 Awards

 Asahina was awarded the Imperial Prize of the Japan Academy in 1923 for his contribution to research on Chinese drug principles.
 In 1943, he received the Order of Culture.

 Legacy

 Syoziro Asahina, notable entomologist, was Asahina's son.
 The lichen genus Asahinea was named in honour of Yasuhiko Asahina.